suffolklibraries/sljekyll/_events/kessingland-2018-08-07-owl-storytime-430pm.md

 event-category: summer-holidays
 breadcrumb: y
 ---

+**We're afraid this event has been CANCELLED due to the hot weather**

 All ages are invited to hear a story and meet and greet the Kind Hart association's very own owl, Glimfeather.